 - How to create accessible social media content by Ellen Cole

 I’ve never looked into accessibility or taken the time to add Schema to my website, so I hope these talks will give me the push I need!
+In the meantime, I take an active interest in two other accessibility tools: plain language and legal design.

 Technical Search Engine Optimization (SEO)